How to Get 100 Google Reviews in 90 Days

 Consistency Beats Perfection

-Send the review request to every client, every time.
-No exceptions for regulars.
+Send the review request to every patient, every time.
+No exceptions for long-time patients.
 No skipping because you forgot.
 No “I’ll do it later.”

-The salons that hit their review goals are the ones with automated systems.
-Manual follow-up always fails because you’re busy running a business.
+The practices that hit their review goals are the ones with automated systems.
+Manual follow-up always fails because you’re busy running a practice.

-Set up a system that sends the request automatically after every appointment.
+Set up a review management system that sends the request automatically after every appointment.
 This isn’t optional—it’s the foundation of everything else.

 Personalization Increases Response Rates

-Use the client’s name.
-Reference their specific service.
+Use the patient’s name.
+Reference their specific visit.

 “Hi Jessica!
-Your highlights turned out amazing” gets better responses than “Thanks for visiting our salon.”
+Hope your new hearing aids are already making a difference” gets better responses than “Thanks for visiting our practice.”
 Generic messages feel like spam.
-Personal messages feel like genuine appreciation.
+Personal messages feel like genuine care.

-This doesn’t mean writing unique texts by hand.
-Good systems let you set templates with automatic name and service insertion.
+Personal recommendations carry more weight than generic ones, and a message that reads like a genuine experience converts better than a templated blurb.
+This doesn’t mean writing unique texts by hand — good systems let you set templates with automatic name and service insertion.

 Overcoming the “I Don’t Want to Bother Them” Fear

 You’re not bothering anyone.
-Clients who loved their experience want to help you.
+Happy customers — actual customers whose hearing you’ve improved — want to help you.

-The ones who didn’t love their experience won’t respond.
+The ones who didn’t have a great experience won’t respond.
 That’s fine.
 You’re not forcing anyone.
-You’re simply removing friction for people who are already happy.
+You’re simply removing friction for people who are already grateful.

 What to Do When You Get a Bad Review

 Bad reviews happen.
-Even Salon Afton has a few one-stars mixed in with their 1,100 total reviews.
+Even the most well-regarded practices have a few one-stars mixed in with hundreds of total reviews.
 (If you suddenly get multiple vague one-star reviews overnight, that might be a fake review scam—handle those differently.)

 The key is how you respond.
-A professional, empathetic response to a negative review often impresses potential clients more than five-star reviews do.
+A professional, empathetic response to a negative review often impresses potential patients more than five-star reviews do.

 Respond Within 24 Hours